Lifestyle Changes

 4. Shed Excess Weight for a Healthy Life

 Even losing a few extra pounds can contribute to better cholesterol levels.
-Implement small changes such as switching from sugary beverages to tap water and snacking on air-popped popcorn or pretzels while monitoring your calorie intake.
+Implement small changes, such as switching from sugary beverages to tap water and snacking on air-popped popcorn or pretzels while monitoring your calorie intake.
 If you have a sweet tooth, choose low-fat or fat-free treats like sherbet or jelly beans.

 Incorporate more physical activity into your daily routine, like taking the stairs instead of the elevator or walking during work breaks.
 Aim to increase standing activities such as cooking or yard work.